taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 but a list of bullet points didn't seem enough to grasp the value it brings to the table.
 So here I explain why each of these points matters and give a glimpse of how it can be done.
 Like I said, the goal isn't to make a tutorial.
-Knowing what is possible to be done, it won't take too many AI prompts to get there or to find the right feature documentation to implement by yourself.
+By knowing what is possible to be done,
+I assume it will take a few AI prompts to get there or to find the right feature explanation to implement by yourself.

 ### Development Environment Setup